 Probably the most unexpected result of Paul’s work in the Gammell circle was his introduction to the Boston School and through it a connection with so many of the great masters he had so long admired.
 Unlike the conversation of those he had previously studied with, Gammell’s was replete with the great sayings, the wisdom, the “lore,” of his 19th Century European educated teachers.
 Gammell also directed his students to their writings, the writings of others who knew them, and their masters before them.
 This information would prove crucial to Paul’s complete understanding and mastery of the field.
 In the spirit of so many of his predecessors, Paul considers it his duty to provide this training to those of the next generation of painters who share his enthusiasm for this wonderful and enduring art.

-Paul has served as president of the Guild since 2003.
+Paul served as president of the Guild from 2003 through 2014.
 He teaches the Boston School tradition of painting at his school: Ingbretson Studio of Drawing and Painting.